ebkr/r2modmanPlus/README.md

 The only thing you have to consider when suggesting a feature is the impact it will have on users who don't have a lot of experience with computers.

 ## Changelog
+### 3.1.18
+- BONEWORKS support.
+- Added drag sorting.
+- You can now view progress of multiple dowloads.
+- Mods now have a placeholder icon if no icon was found.
+- Directory settings now require an executable to be selected instead of a directory.
+- You can now disable a mod without needing to expand it.
+- Other small fixes.

 ### 3.1.17
 - Added Muck support.